-Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, was implemented during fiscal year 2015.
+Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, and Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date, were implemented during fiscal year 2015.
 The beginning net position as of July 1, 2014 was restated by \$556.9 million, with an offsetting reduction to fiscal year 2015 salaries and benefits expense of \$37.7 million, resulting in net position decrease of \$519.2 million in fiscal year 2015, related to the GASB Statement No. 68 implementation.
+An additional reduction to fiscal year 2016 salaries and benefits expense of \$44.7 million resulted in a net position decrease of \$474.4 million in fiscal year 2016, related to the GASB No. 68 implementation.
 The reduction to net position related to GASB Statement No. 68 was offset on the system's statement of net position by a net pension liability, deferred outflows and deferred inflows of resources.
-Fiscal years 2014 and 2013 financial statement amounts for net pension liabilities, pension expense, deferred outflows and inflows of resources, and net position, were not restated because sufficient information was not available.
-It is worth noting, that the impact on fiscal year 2015 salaries and benefits expense is a result of a more comprehensive approach to pension expense, which reflects estimates of the amounts employees earned during the year, rather than actual contributions to the pension plans.
-The actuarially derived net pension liability, deferred outflows, and deferred inflows of resources can vary between years due to actuarial assumption changes, thus affecting financial statements comparability between years.
+Fiscal year 2014 financial statement amounts for net pension liabilities, pension expense, deferred outflows and inflows of resources, and net position, were not restated because sufficient information was not available.
+It is worth noting, that the impact on fiscal years 2016 and 2015 salaries and benefits expense is a result of a more comprehensive approach to pension expense, which reflects estimates of the amounts employees earned during the year, rather than actual contributions to the pension plans.
+The actuarially derived net pension liability, deferred outflows, and deferred inflows of resources, can vary between years due to actuarial assumption changes, thus affecting financial statements comparability between years.

-The following table shows the impact to unrestricted net position due the implementation of GASB Statement No. 68:
+The following table shows the impact to unrestricted net position due to the implementation of GASB Statement No. 68:

-Unrestricted Net Position (In Thousands) Balance at June 30, 2015 \$ (9,882) Cumulative effect of change in accounting principle 556,900 Current year effect of GASB Statement No. 68 (37,740) Balance at June 30, 2015, without effect of GASB Statement No. 68 \$ 509,278
+(In Thousands) 2016 2015 Balance at June 30 \$ 69,679 \$ (9,882) Prior year effect of GASB Statement No. 68 519,160 556,900 Current year effect of GASB Statement No. 68 (44,722) (37,740) Balance at June 30, withough effect of GASB Statement No. 68 \$ 544,117 \$ 509,278

-The system's financial position changed substantially during fiscal year 2015 with net position decreasing by \$489.3 million, or 23.3 percent, on total revenues of \$2.0 billion.
-As discussed above, \$519.2 million of this decrease is attributable to the GASB Statement No. 68 implementation.
-Excluding the GASB Statement No. 68 effect, current year net position increased by \$29.8 million, or 1.4 percent, of which \$22.0 million was due to an increase in net investment in capital assets.
-This follows a \$16.0 million, or 0.8 percent increase in net position during fiscal year 2014 on total revenues of \$2.0 billion.
-Unrestricted net position increased by \$14.9 million, or 3.0 percent, and decreased \$20.6 million, or 4.0 percent, in fiscal years 2015 and 2014 respectively.
+The system's financial position improved during fiscal year 2016 with net position increasing by \$118.0 million, or 7.3 percent, on total revenues of \$2.0 billion.
+Excluding the GASB Statement No. 68 effect, fiscal years 2016 and 2015 net position increased by \$73.3 million, or 3.4 percent, and \$29.8 million or 1.4 percent, respectively.
+Of that increase, \$33.7 million for fiscal year 2016 and \$22.0 million for fiscal year 2015, were due to an increase in net investment in capital assets.
+Unrestricted net position increased by \$34.8 million, or 6.8 percent, and increased \$14.9 million, or 3.0 percent, in fiscal years 2016 and 2015 respectively.